heutelbeck/sapl-policy-engine/sapl-documentation/2_8_FunctionsAndAttributes.md

 #### For PDP Operators

 - **Global option defaults:** Configure default attribute finder options under `variables.attributeFinderOptions` in the PDP settings to tune stream behavior across all policies without modifying them.
-See [SAPL Node](../7_1_SAPLNode/) for configuration details.
+See [PDP Configuration](../2_2_PDPConfiguration/#variables) for details.
 - **Grace period:** After the last subscriber disconnects, the broker keeps PIP connections alive for 3 seconds.
 This prevents unnecessary reconnections when policies are rapidly re-evaluated.
 - **Hot-swapping:** PIPs can be loaded and unloaded at runtime.
 Active streams automatically reconnect to newly loaded PIPs.